AdityaGarg8/Apple-Firmware/README.md

 ## Installation

-If you have got the correct firmware files, copy the three firmware files to `/lib/firmware/brcm/`.
+If you have got the correct firmware files, open linux and copy the three firmware files to `/lib/firmware/brcm/`.

 Open terminal and run `sudo modprobe -r brcmfmac && sudo modprobe brcmfmac`.